One of the most common questions we get about Cuddy and Cuddly Lite is do composting toilet smell?

 Why do people think composting toilets smell?

-When someone hears “composting toilet,” they may start recalling a traumatic experience in an outhouse-style toilet.
+When someone hears “composting,” paired with "toilet", they may start recalling a traumatic experience in an outhouse-style toilet.
 You know, one of those bottomless pits that you fear falling into (or fearing for your phone’s life should it fall out of your pocket into the deep, dark abyss).
-Relax – everything’s going to be okay; composting toilets are NOT outhouses, nor do they smell anything like a derelict port-a-potty.
-Before we begin talking about a composting toilet’s smell, odor, and the like, we might need to first define what a composting toilet is.
+Relax – everything’s going to be okay; portable composting toilets are NOT outhouses, nor do they smell anything like a derelict port-a-potty.
+Before we begin talking about smell, odor, and the like, we might need to first define what is a composting toilet,, and how it works.

-Composting toilets like Cuddy are compact and portable waterless toilet system that uses the natural processes of decomposition to turn human waste into compost.
-The composting process takes place within a specially designed container or chamber where the waste is broken down by bacteria and other microorganisms.
-We may be a bit partial, but the best composting toilets are UDDTs (urine-diverting dry toilets) because they separate liquids from solids, which is what Cuddy is and does so well!
+Compact and portable, our toilets are waterless and uses the natural processes of decomposition to start the process of turning human waste into compost.
+This takes place within a specially designed container where the waste is either mixed or layered with organic matter to start getting broken down by bacteria and other microorganisms.
+We may be a bit partial, but the best composting-style toilets are urine-diverting dry toilets because they separate liquids from solids, which is what creates that gross sewage smell when they are mixed together.

-One of the key advantages of portable composting toilets is their versatility.
+One of the key advantages of these toilets is their versatility.
 Cuddy and his kin can be used in a variety of settings, from conversion vans to remote cabins and off-grid tiny homes.
-The self-contained nature of a portable composting toilet makes it ideal for locations where access to water and sewage infrastructure is limited or nonexistent, and best of all, composting toilets do not stink like an outhouse, either!
+The self-contained nature of these models makes it ideal for locations where access to water and sewage infrastructure is limited or non-existent, and best of all, they do not stink like an outhouse, either!

-While Cuddy the composting toilet is designed to be odor-free, it is important to understand the role of bacteria in the decomposition process and how certain factors can affect the smell that may be emitted from portable toilets.
+First, it is important to understand the role of bacteria in the decomposition process and how certain factors can affect the smell that may be emitted from a toilet that starts the composting process.

 Why do toilets smell?

-All toilets – including compost toilets and your typical flush toilets – can smell for a variety of reasons, including residual waste on the toilet bowl to sewer gas backing up from standard plumbing pipes.
-The terribly unpleasant smell in outhouses and port-a-potties is due to liquid waste mixing with solid waste; the high ammonia in human urine kills the helpful microbes and bacteria found in solid waste, causing it to sit there and stink for an eternity since it cannot be broken down naturally – nor odor-free.
+All toilets – including your typical flush toilets – can smell for a variety of reasons, including residual waste on the toilet bowl to sewer gas backing up from standard plumbing pipes.
+The terribly unpleasant smell in outhouses and port-a-potties is due to liquid waste mixing with solid waste; the high ammonia in human urine kills the helpful microbes and bacteria found in solid waste, causing it to sit there and stink for an eternity since it cannot be broken down naturally

-Thankfully, composting toilets that are UDDTs like Cuddy separate liquids from solids, eliminating the dreaded sewage smell while kickstarting the natural decomposition process, further removing the chance of your composting toilet smelling.
+Thankfully, urine diverting toilets like Cuddy separate liquids from solids, eliminating the dreaded sewage smell while kickstarting the natural decomposition process, further removing the chance of your composting toilet smelling.

 The role of bacteria in composting toilets